Tursh/Tursh/README.md

 - I have been working with computers for the last 3 years in my free time
 - I daily drive Arch Linux for the last year and still loving it
 - I work as a fiber optic installer for the last year and a half
 - I love tweaking on computers, especialy on linux.
-Very a lot of fun, I recommand
+Very a lot of fun, I recommend

 ### Competences
 - I'm fluent in C++, C#, Java, GLSL...